NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Method

-The hidden state representation $\vh_j^{\texttt{<EOS>}}$ corresponding to the last non-padding token position \texttt{<EOS>} token is extracted from the last hidden layer of the model as the auxiliary context embedding (i.e. $\mathbf{h}_j^{\texttt{<EOS>}} = \text{LLM}(\mathbf{c}_j)_{[-1]}$).
-Because medgemma is a decoder-only LLM, which uses causal attention, the \texttt{<EOS>} token is the only token in the sequence that attends to all other tokens since it is the last token.
+We then extract the hidden state representation corresponding to the \texttt{<EOS>} token: $\vh_j^{\texttt{<EOS>}} = \text{LLM}(\mathbf{c}^{(j)})_{[-1]}$, which serves as our axuiliary context embedding.
+Under MedGemma's causal attention it is the only token attending to the full sequence.
 Finally, we concatenate all $\vh_j^{<EOS>}$ to form a sequence:

-This embedding is then injected into our U-Net backbone at all layers via cross-attention to enable multi-modal conditioning of the diffusion process.
+We assume these concatenated embeddings carry the contextual information of each clinical attribute.
+Stacking them across the sequence yields a compact representation of the full patient context, which the diffusion model attends to via cross attention.

-\subsubsection{Latent Diffusion Model Training.}
+\subsection{Latent Diffusion Model Training}

-With the nodule-aligned VAE $E$ entirely frozen, the latent diffusion model operates entirely on the latent space.
-As Figure~\ref{fig:NAMD-Flowchart} shows, we adopt a two stage training strategy: an \emph{unconditional} stage that learns the general latent distribution for lung LDCT images, and a \emph{conditional} stage that learns to predict the follow-up LDCT image.
+In the nodule-aligned latent space, temporal evolution of latent states is modeled using a latent diffusion generation process.
+We propose a multimodal latent diffusion model built on a U-Net backbone.
+We adopt a two-stage training strategy: an \emph{unconditional} stage that learns the general latent distribution of high-quality lung LDCT images, and a \emph{conditional} stage that learns nodule progression prediction for synthesizing the follow-up LDCT image conditioned on the baseline image, nodule biomarker, and patient EHR. \paragraph{Unconditional Diffusion Training}